 Want to practice working single crochet in the front loop only?

-Image via Bluprint member Kristina Olson Designs Patterns
+Image via Craftsy member Kristina Olson Designs Patterns

 The Mollie Infinity Scarf is a simple crochet pattern for beginners that’s perfect for anyone who wants to practice this technique.
 It’s worked in two colors using worsted weight yarn, giving you ample opportunity to learn how to work in the front loop.